 Obviously, you need to check if your content management system can actually support all the languages you want to translate into.
 What if the Arabic language cannot be displayed correctly in your CMS?

-No need to check or change your CMS, and no need to export and import the content, or keep track of future updates, as you can simply sync your website translation project and translate only newly added content.
+There’s no need to check or change your CMS, and no need to export and import the content, or keep track of future updates, as you can simply sync your website translation project and translate only newly added content.

 Ok, so CMS is taken care of.
 What about the template used to build the pages on your website?

 If a page template is optimized for English content, will it fall apart when you localize it into French?
 When English is translated to most European languages, you need to deal with expansion, as most strings will be longer than the original.